|

 the applied carvings, cover up a recent repair and stabilise the gold

+leaf surface.
 I applied new leaf to the recent repair and

 distressed it so as n ot